rockettheme/docs/Docs/joomla/basic/menu_manager.md

 :   1.
 Once you have saved your new menu, it should appear in the Menu Manager.
 [75%, 15%]

 Once you have saved your new menu, it should appear in the **Menu Manager** (point 1).
-This is also the page you'll use to edit and manage your new menu.
+This is also the page you will use to edit and manage your new menu.

 Managing Your Menus
 ---------